graphile/graphile.github.io/src/pages/postgraphile/custom-mutations.md

 - `STRICT` is optional, it means that if any of the arguments are null then the mutation will not be called (and will thus return null with no error) - this allows us to mark `teamId` as a required argument.
-If PostGraphile is run as a library with the option `pgStrictFunctions: true`, argument without default value will be marked mandatory whil arguments with default value will be optional.
+If PostGraphile runs as a library with the option `pgStrictFunctions: true`, arguments without default value will be set mandatory while arguments with default value will be optional.
 For example:
   `CREATE FUNCTION foo(a int, b int, c int = 0, d int = null)...` would give a mutation `foo(a: Int!, b: Int!, c: Int, d: Int)`.